MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Probe tips are not aligned with flow streamlines.
 - A greater number of bubble/droplets impact the tips during periods of high velocities, leading to some velocity overestimation.

-This topic is currently being investigated and
+This topic is currently being investigated.
+Researchers need to be cautios in regions with relatively high velocity fluctuations.

 5 Contact
 ----------